 The book is written, in large parts, in pidgin spoken by all in that society; readable but I say different from our contemporary pidgin.
 In that way, some sentences in the books got me reading them two to three times to understand.

 There are a lot of events and characters in the book and while the author always found a way to link them together I often feel they were unnecessary.
 It’s a pity that the book never managed to catch my attention till the last few chapters when Jagua always on a self-destructive path had tragedy befall her.
 Her father died, and she had to go tend to her aged mother.
-Along the way she had a child and lost the baby.
+Along the way, she had a baby but lost the baby.
 But by some stroke of luck, she happened on a large stash and Jagua being Jagua could not help helping herself to it.

 What’s she going to do with her huge fortune?
 The author wants us to think along the lines of her setting herself up as a cloth merchant, but we know enough about Jagua that nothing is ever certain about her.